 Homer A. Gay, Lebanon, Missouri, August 17.
 The meeting at Sentinel, Okla., was called off about three days before I was to have begun, so I went to Eola, Texas, where my family was visiting and where Bro.
 King was in a meeting.
 We remained there until July 29, when we left for our home in the Ozarks of Missouri.
-I began a meeting August 3 at Ramsey, near DeLeon, Texas, and continued until the 11th.
+I began a meeting August 3 at Ramsey, near DeLeon, Texas. and continued until the 11th.
 Here I had the pleasure of being associated with many of my old time friends, including Brethren George Hughes, a young gospel preacher, whom I baptized, and J. R. Stewart.
 I was also glad to meet Bro.
 C. R. Worsham and to hear him preach.
 I am to begin tonight at Claxton, near Lebanon, Mo., where Bro.
 King and I held a mission meeting last fall, establishing a small congregation.
-I go next to Poolville.
-Okla. to begin Sept.
+I go next to Poolville, Okla. to begin Sept.
 7, then to Black Jack, near Wilson, Okla., beginning September 21.
 From there I expect to go to Wichita Falls, Texas, beginning October 5, then to Pike City, Okla., October 26.
 After this I hope to have a few days to visit with the family at home.

 J. D. Phillips, Bronte, Texas, Aug.
 6.-I am now in the "Hoosier State," and since coming here I have held two meetings, one at Deeters, 10 miles south of Brazil, and one in Brazil, at Blaine and Harrison streets.
 The Deeters meeting resulted in five baptisms.
 The Miller brethren, both Michael and Joseph, preachers, attended both meetings throughout.
 Bro.
 Roy M. Koonrod, another preacher, attended part of the Brazil meeting.
 Our young Brother Royce, a preacher just entering the field, was with us once.
 We are glad to see the young men entering the work.
-I go

-Hill.
-W. Va.
+I go to "Antioch," Greenup, Ill., Saturday.
+I have held three meetings there in the past.
+From there, I go to a point near Wheatfield, Ind.
+From there, either to Harrodsburg, Ind., or to Spring Hill; W. Va.
 It looks now as if I will have a debate or two in Penna. this fall.
 We may turn it into a written debate and thus make a book of it.
 Any one wishing to communicate with me concerning the work in the East, may address me at: 1004 N. Lambert Street, Brazil, Ind.

 "THE NEW TESTAMENT TEACHING ON WAR" is a timely tract written by Bro.
 H. Leo Boles, former president of David Lipscomb College.
 It is an excellent presentation of the teachings of the Scriptures on the subject.
 It sets forth a Christian's duty in time of war in such a way that "the wayfaring men, yea fools," need not "err therein."
 It also gives quotations from such leaders as Turtullian, Alexander Campbell, Benjamin Franklin, and others among our most influential brethren.
-Order from the Gospel Adville, Tenn.-J. D. Phillips.
+Order from the Gospel Advocate Company, 110 Seventh Ave., North, Nashville, Tenn.-J. D. Phillips.